 In 2017 Christopher was approached to manage the company and was delighted to take on a role that ensured total personal service could be allied to caring for the environment and encouraging nature.
 This ethos forms the key foundations of the very personal care provided by Christopher, Rachel and the team.

 Lord Clifton Wrottesley’s family owned the historic Wrottesley Hall estate near Wolverhampton in Staffordshire for almost 900 years and he still has a keen interest in the local area, as well as a deep concern for environmental issues.
-Lord Wrottesley was approached by the Packe-Drury-Lowe family who suggested establishing a natural burial ground in derelict woodland on the site of an ex military and post war refugee camp, which formed part of the Wrottesley estate near the village of Perton in South Staffordshire.
+Lord Wrottesley was approached by the Packe-Drury-Lowe family who suggested establishing a natural burial ground in derelict woodland on the site of an ex-military and post-war refugee camp, which formed part of the Wrottesley estate near the village of Perton in South Staffordshire.
 After thoroughly researching the concept of natural burials Lord Wrottesley was offered a share of the Natural Burial Company and became a director in December 2015.
 Lord Wrottesley is a self-confessed ‘closet tree-hugger’ and his mantra on natural burials is that he aims for the unconventional to become the conventional

-Edwards father Simon Packe-Drury-Lowe cofounded the Natural Burial Company when he retired from farming at the end of the twentieth century.
+Edwards father Simon Packe-Drury-Lowe co-founded the Natural Burial Company when he retired from farming at the end of the twentieth century.
 Edward has continued to manage the Prestwold Estate and run the farm ever since.
 His agricultural principles are based on sustainability and working with environmental consideration.
 These attributes guide his work with The Natural Burial Company where he has been a director since his Father’s death.
-The Prestwold burial ground is located on the Prestwold Estate where the Packe family have lived for almost 400 years.
+The Prestwold burial ground is located on the Prestwold Estate where the Packe family has lived for almost 400 years.